timofeiryko/histopathology-models/README.md

 ## How to contribute?

-If you have trained these models on your own data (for example, not only for lung cancer, it's possible), you are welcome to add these models to this repo, just open an issue!
+If you have trained these models on your own data (for example, not only for lung cancer, it's possible), you are welcome to add new models to this repo and to the drive, just open an issue!

 ## Collaboration!